Aswang (1994 film): Filming

 Filming took place during October and November 1992 at various locations around southeastern Wisconsin, including in Milwaukee, Lake Geneva, while some exterior shots were filmed along Wisconsin Highway 142 and Bong State Recreation Area in Kenosha County.
-The mansion which features in the film is supposed to be in the countryside, but was actually in the middle of downtown Whitefish Bay.
+Although the mansion in the film was supposed to be located in the countryside, it was actually in the middle of downtown Whitefish Bay.
 The cabin and estate were owned by the Buffett family, of whom Peter Buffett was a friend of the producers.
-The fighting scene between the characters Katrina and Claire took place in an abandoned house that was due to be demolished.
-Filmmakers had not located anywhere suitable with just a week prior to shooting as owners did not want their property to be destroyed, until Poltermann's brother suggested a house that was due to be burned down in a training exercise several weeks after the scene was filmed.
-How the house looks in the film is as it was when the filmmakers arrived to film.
-The inclusion of a chainsaw was a last minute decision by Martin, due to the fact that the property was empty and they needed something to "utilize that space".
+The fight scene between Katrina and Claire was filmed in an abandoned house that was due to be demolished.
+The filmmakers had not found a suitable location just a week prior to shooting, as owners did not want their property to be destroyed, until Poltermann's brother suggested a house that was due to be burned down in a training exercise several weeks after the scene was filmed.
+The inclusion of a chainsaw in the scene was a last-minute decision by the directors.

-Poltermann believed the film, shot during the autumn with leaves decomposing "had a secluded feel to it", suggesting that the movie looked like it was "set in northern Wisconsin", despite being around 30 minutes away from Milwaukee.
+According to Poltermann, the film, shot during the autumn with leaves decomposing, had a "secluded feel to it", making it look like it was "set in northern Wisconsin," despite being around 30 minutes away from Milwaukee.
 Filming was mostly outdoors, often starting at 8am each morning and would sometimes not finish until 11pm.
 Some scenes, according to Poltermann, were lifted from classic fright-flicks including The Shining and Rosemary's Baby, which he referred to as "visual sampling" in paying homage to great horror movies.
-A mechanical rubber tongue was created which was capable of doing "lots of complicated things through the use of levers and buttons", however it developed a fault with its cabling within its first few minutes of its first scene.
-With only one operational cable resulting in a limp tongue on one side and being limited to just small twitches, some scenes had to be adjusted to take in to account the limited operation.
-Scenes with the rubber tongue were shot partially as reverse motion, but also some were done with effects that required hiring an effects technician from Los Angeles for $5,000, which used up "a large part of the budget."
+A mechanical rubber tongue was created which was capable of complex movements, which required hiring an effects technician at a cost of $5,000, which used a large portion of the budget.
+However, it developed a cabling fault within the first few minutes of its first scene.
+With only one operational cable resulting in a one-sided limp tongue and limited to just small twitches, some scenes were adjusted to take in to account the limited operation.
+Scenes with the tongue were shot partially as reverse motion.